digitalnomad369/PoisedPMSRemastered/README.md

 The Connection class is used to establish a connection to the target database.
 It consists of two getMethods: the getConnection() method is used to connect to a Java database and the getStatement() method used to access a sql statement.
 Both methods are accessible to other methods outside the target class.

+__2. PoisePMS.java:__

+This is the main source file that interacts with all other classes in this application based on the user's input and selected options.
+It then analyzes and implements the user's selections by calling relevant methods from other external classes.
+Each of these methods are used to create and launch user-specific queries to interact with the database.

+__2. CaptureProjects.java:__

+The CaptureProjects class is used to capture and write details about new projects and people to the PoisePMS database.
+It contains the following 6 static methods:

+	- captureProject() method:
+	  This method enables users to enter and capture information relevant to new projects, such as the project fee, project name and unique project ID and writes these details to the Project table in the PoisePMS database.

+	  The Project table in the database also contains unique IDs for each individual involved in a particular project which links the individual to its respective table in the database.

+	- captureEngineer() method:
+	  This method enables users to capture all personal details, such as the name, contact details and physical address of the structural engineer involved in the new project and writes these captured details to the Structural_Engineer table of the PoisePMS database.

+	- captureManager() method:
+	  This method enables users to capture all personal details, such as the name, contact details and physical address of the project manager involved in the new project and writes these captured details to the Project_Manager table of the PoisePMS database.

+	- captureCustomer() method:
+          This method enables users to capture all personal details, such as the name, contact details and physical address of the client involved in the new project and writes these captured details to the Customer table of the PoisePMS database.

+	- captureArchitect() method:
+	  This method enables users to capture all personal details, such as the name, contact details and physical address of the architect involved in the new project and writes these captured details to the Architect table of the PoisePMS database.

+	- captureContractor() method:
+	  This method enables users to capture all personal details, such as the name, contact details and physical address of the contractor involved in the new project and writes these captured details to the Contractor table of the PoisePMS database.

+	Once a new project and relevant particulars involved in project is successfully captured and added to the database, an updated list of existing projects and people will be displayed from the database.